Dacili/Ionic-app/README.md

   <img width="958" alt="image" src="https://user-images.githubusercontent.com/37112852/218175414-1c337a35-56d3-40f1-9c27-3eef186ed5ac.png">
  That one is read only view, so if you click on your mobile you will see changes on that left part, if some error occurs, you will see the console errors.
 Awesome!
  If you leave your app on mobile, the read only view will become something like this   <img width="887" alt="image" src="https://user-images.githubusercontent.com/37112852/218175936-3a709e0e-6da4-49ab-a028-f33495a41ef9.png">

+Some of the commands that I was using you can check in this readme https://github.com/Dacili/Ionic-app/edit/master/README.md